lawrencez02/cs262-design-exercise-1/README.md

 # Installation and Setup Instructions
 Python version 3.7+ is required: the latest version of Python can be installed at [this link](https://www.python.org/downloads/).
 For the wire protocol version, no additional Python libraries need to be installed.
 For the gRPC version, the Python library for gRPC needs to be installed at [this link](https://grpc.io/docs/languages/python/quickstart/), and the Python library for Protocol Buffers, protobuf, needs to be installed via pip install --upgrade protobuf.
-Then, to run the server, navigate to the appropriate folder (either grpc or wire) and run "python server.py" or "python current_server.py".
-To start up a client, navigate to the appropriate folder and run "python client.py [HOST] [PORT]" for the wire version, where HOST is the server machine's address and PORT is the appropriate port number (currently hard-coded to 12984), or "python current_client.py [HOST] [PORT]" for the gRPC version.
+To obtain this chat application code, first clone this repository via git clone.
+Then, to run the server, navigate to the appropriate folder (either cd grpc or cd wire) and run "python server.py" or "python current_server.py".
+To start up a client, navigate to the appropriate folder (either cd grpc or cd wire) and run "python client.py [HOST] [PORT]" for the wire version, where HOST is the server machine's address and PORT is the appropriate port number (currently hard-coded to 12984), or "python current_client.py [HOST] [PORT]" for the gRPC version.
 If you have trouble starting up the client or the server, be sure to disable your machine's firewall.

 # How to Use